 “I came to Singapore from Kerala as a 19-year-old bride and initially my neighbours would be curious about the wonderful aroma emanating out of my kitchen.
 We lived in Chinatown then and most of my neighbours were non-Indians.
 So I started cooking in small quantities for them and my first customers were non-Indians.
 Soon when orders became larger, I asked Chechi (older sister) to help,” said Dayanandan referring to Vijayan.

-Their popularity spread within the Malayali community and from small orders they started getting wedding contracts.
+Their popularity spread within the Malayali community and from small orders, they started getting wedding contracts.
 Their first wedding catering was for politician Murali Pillai’s sister.
-Since then they have catered to several weddings and events, mainly specialising in Sadhya dishes catering to up to 1000 people.
-Even the late former president S R Nathan regularly ordered from them.
+Since then they have catered to several weddings and events, mainly specializing in Sadhya dishes catering to up to 1000 people.
+Even late President S R Nathan regularly ordered from them.
 “We do get requests for other fish and meat dishes, but we prefer to stick to Sadhya food,” said the duo.

-They operate out of an industrial kitchen owned by one of their partners, with the two women supervising the entire cooking.
+They operate out of an industrial kitchen owned by one of their partners, but the two women supervise the entire cooking.
 “If there is a wedding order, we start preparations well in advance, sourcing all the necessary ingredients and often work through the night to fulfill it.
 The key to a good Sadhya is freshness and taste,” said Dayanandan, adding that their masalas are a secret.